Resident Handbook

 Room changes are given at the discretion of HRE professional staff, and room changes will not be automatically given due to conflict.

-It is the policy of the Department of Housing and Residential Education and Purdue University Northwest that convicted sexual offenders shall not reside in the University Village.
-Any person found to be in violation of this policy will be held in default of his/her housing contract.
+It is the policy of HRE and PNW that convicted sexual offenders shall not reside in the residence halls.
+Any person found to be in violation of this policy will be held in default of their housing contract.

 Purdue University Northwest is a Smoke Free Campus.
-Smoking is prohibited within the University as well as in or around the University Village Community.
+Smoking is prohibited within the University as well as in or around the residence halls.
 Smoking e-cigarettes and hookahs as well as vaping is also not permitted.
-Any device used to simulate smoking is not permitted in University Village.
+Smoking or vaping cannabis or other substances is also prohibited.
+Any device used to simulate smoking is not permitted in the residence halls.

-Violators may be subject to a smoking fine and resident conduct proceedings.
-Persistent violations of this policy will result in removal from University Village.
+Violators may be subject to a smoking fine and conduct proceedings.
+Persistent violations of this policy will result in removal from housing.

 Please note, it is considered a violation of this policy if a room smells like smoke, even if no other evidence of smoking is found.
-Students found in violation of this policy will pay an additional cost to have the smell of smoke removed from their room/apartment after they move out.
+Students found in violation of this policy will pay a cleaning fee to have the smell of smoke removed from their room/apartment after they move out.

-Promotions of any kind, without the prior consent of the Department of Housing and Residential Education administration, will not be permitted in The University Village community or on the premises.
+Promotions of any kind, without the prior consent of the Director of HRE, will not be permitted in or adjacent to the residence halls.
 Residents are requested to notify staff members of any such activity.

-Theft of property or services of Purdue University Northwest, or of any person or business is prohibited.
+Theft of property or services of PNW, or of any person or business, is prohibited.
 Accepting stolen property or property that is not intended/addressed to the intended resident is considered theft.
-Residents who are found responsible for theft risk being removed from University Village.
+Residents who are found responsible for theft risk being removed from housing.

-Residents are encouraged to contact the Purdue University Northwest Police Department if they believe their personal property has been stolen.
-HRE is not obligated to investigate theft but works closely with PNW PD to resolve theft reports.
-HRE has limited ability to check camera footage in common areas and is not liable for any items lost or stolen in University Village.
+Residents are encouraged to contact the PNW Police Department if they believe their personal property has been stolen.
+HRE does not investigate theft but works closely with PNW PD to resolve theft reports.
+HRE has limited ability to check camera footage and is not liable for any items lost or stolen in the residence halls.

 Actions which make the atmosphere objectively intimidating, threatening, or hostile to individuals are regarded as serious offenses.
-Residents are encouraged to report threatening or intimidating behavior to the staff of the Department of Housing and Residential Education and the University Police Department right away.
+Residents are encouraged to report threatening or intimidating behavior to HRE staff and the PNW Police Department right away.
 Reports can be made either in person or online.
 Abusive behavior, verbal or physical, which demeans, intimidates, threatens, or injures another and is sufficiently severe and/or pervasive to have the effect of unreasonably interfering with an individual’s educational experience, working conditions, or living conditions is subject to University disciplinary sanctions.
-Such behavior will not be tolerated in the University Village community.
-Threatening, intimidating, or harassing behavior will be investigated and adjudicated and while doing so, the resident may be temporarily removed from University Village to ensure no further behavior is exhibited on campus.
-If a resident is found responsible for this type of behavior, the resident will be removed from the University Village community.
+Such behavior will not be tolerated.
+Threatening, intimidating, or harassing behavior will be investigated and adjudicated and while doing so, the resident may be temporarily removed from housing to ensure no further behavior is exhibited on campus.
+If a resident is found responsible for this type of behavior, the resident will be removed from housing.

 For more information about reporting, please refer to the PNW Office for Civil Rights website: https://www.pnw.edu/office-civil-rights/reporting/

-- Chains or U-bolts should be used to secure bicycles to racks.
-Bicycles may not be chained to any exterior railings, trees, light poles, or any other structure.
-Bicycles may be removed from such areas by the Department of Housing and Residential Education and a $25.00 removal fee will be charged to the student responsible for the bicycle.
-The Department of Housing and Residential Education shall not be liable for damage to or loss of any bicycles.
+• Chains or U-bolts should be used to secure bicycles to racks.
+Bicycles may not be chained to exterior railings, trees, light poles, or any other structure.
+Bicycles may be removed from such areas and considered abandoned property.

-- Unicycles, small foldable scooters, and other smaller modes of transportation can be stored in a student’s bedroom as long as both residents occupying the room consent.
+• Unicycles, small foldable scooters, and other smaller modes of transportation can be stored in a student’s bedroom as long as both residents occupying the room give consent and the items do not impede safe movement throughout the room.

-- Battery-Operated Vehicles—Battery-operated motorized scooters are not permitted in the residence halls and should be left on bike racks outdoors.
-Residents are allowed to charge their scooters or other battery-operated conveyances (excluding cars or similar vehicles) at the Griffin Pavilion as long as they do not leave it unattended.
+• Battery-Operated Vehicles: Battery-operated motorized scooters are not permitted in the residence halls and should be left on bike racks outdoors.
+Residents are allowed to charge their scooters or other battery-operated conveyances (excluding cars or similar vehicles) at the Griffin Pavilion as long as they do not leave them unattended.

-All trash from apartments should be placed in their assigned dumpsters provided by the Department of Housing and Residential Education.
-If their assigned dumpster is full, residents should check other dumpsters for space.
-Trash cannot be left on the ground outside of dumpsters.
-Trash should not be left in University Village or in any of the common areas, hallways, outside of apartments or rooms, or similar places on the premises.
-Residents should not deposit room or apartment trash (personal trash) in litter receptacles located throughout the facility or grounds since these are intended for litter, not apartment trash or garbage.
+All trash should be placed in assigned dumpsters or trash rooms.
+If an assigned dumpster or trash room is full, residents should check other identified trash disposal areas for space.
+Trash cannot be left on the ground outside of dumpsters or on the floor in trash rooms.
+Trash bags should not be left in any of the common areas or hallways.
+Residents should not deposit room or apartment trash (personal trash) in litter receptacles located throughout the facility or grounds since these are intended for litter or event use.

-The unauthorized use of any empty room or vanity area within the University Village community is prohibited.
-Residents may only utilize the space in which they have been assigned and may not use any empty bedrooms in their suite for storage or enter the space without HRE approval.
+The unauthorized use of any empty room or vanity area within the residence halls is prohibited.
+Residents may only utilize the space to which they have been assigned and may not use any empty bedrooms in their suite for storage or enter the space without HRE approval.
 If a resident believes there is an issue in an empty bedroom in their suite, they are expected to contact the front desk of their residence hall immediately.
 Any items found in an unassigned room will be removed by HRE and considered abandoned.
-Residents may not receive these items back.
+Residents will not receive these items back.

-Guests are not permitted to stay in University Village overnight for more than the nights allotted within the Guest and Visitation policy and will not/should not be given access to an empty room or vanity area.
-Please refer to the Guest and Visitation policy for more information.
+Guests are not permitted to stay in the residence halls overnight for more than the nights allotted within the Guest and Visitation policy and will not/should not be given access to an empty room or vanity area.

 Violation of this policy will result in an Unauthorized Use of a Room fine to be assessed to the respective resident’s account.
-If a non-resident is found in violation of this policy, they will be removed instantly and risk being banned from the community by being issued a no trespass order.
+If a non-resident is found in violation of this policy, they will be removed instantly and risk permanent ban from the residence halls.

 There are different items available at the front desk for check-out that belong to the University.
 Generally, items that are checked out should be returned as soon as they are used or within 24 hours, whichever comes first.
 For more information about what items are available, contact the front desk of your residence hall.

 Carts are available at each front desk to help students move groceries or other items from their vehicle to their room.
-Carts should never go farther than the University Village parking lot.
+Carts should never go farther than the parking lots attached to the residence halls.
 Carts should be returned within thirty minutes of check-out as they are used frequently by many residents.
 If a cart is not returned within thirty minutes, a resident may be called and told to return the cart to the desk.
 Residents who do not return their carts when asked could be held responsible for failure to comply.

-Possession or use of firearms, explosives (including fireworks), ammunition, dangerous chemicals or other dangerous weapons or brandishing of any weapon or any other object in a menacing or threatening manner on institutionally controlled property is prohibited.
-Weapons may be defined as any object or substance designed or intended to inflict harm or a wound, cause injury or incapacitate.
+Possession or use of firearms, explosives (including fireworks), ammunition, dangerous chemicals or other dangerous weapons or brandishing of any weapon or other object in a menacing or threatening manner on University property is prohibited.
+Weapons may be defined as any object or substance designed or intended to inflict harm or a wound, cause injury, or incapacitate.

 Weapons may include but are not limited to:

-Any weapons that is found will be confiscated by the Purdue University Northwest Police Department.
-Weapons violations will be investigated and adjudicated and while doing so, the resident may be temporarily removed from University Village to ensure safety.
-If a resident is found responsible for possessing weapons, the resident may be removed from the University Village community.
+Any weapons found will be confiscated by the PNW Police Department.
+Weapons violations will be investigated and adjudicated and while doing so, the resident may be temporarily removed from housing.
+If a resident is found responsible for possessing weapons, the resident may be permanently removed from housing.
+Guests who violate the weapons policy will be permanently banned.

 Windows shall not be obstructed.
-The use of foil and other similar materials over windows is not permitted.
-Residents must keep the top part of their window closed because there is no screen present to keep out bugs.
+The use of foil or other materials to block a window is not permitted.
+Residents must keep the top part of their window closed to prevent pests from entering the building.
 Due to the likelihood of bugs entering through the open window, there is a fine associated with opening the top part of a window.
 Additionally, residents may not remove the window guards, which prevent their windows from opening too high, from their windows.
-Window screens must remain permanently in place to fulfill their purpose and to avoid loss.
+Window screens must remain permanently in place.
+If a screen falls due to weather, residents must immediately notify HRE.

-In the event that the resident removes or damages the window screen a charge will be imposed for each offense and resident conduct proceedings / student conduct disciplinary action may be taken.
-Any resident throwing, placing or hanging anything out of their window may be subject to immediate removal from The University Village community.
+In the event that the resident removes or damages the window screen a charge will be imposed for each offense and conduct proceedings may begin.
+Any resident throwing, placing or hanging anything out of their window may be subject to immediate removal from housing.